 To be the leader in agriculture ventilation has always been a goal of J&D Manufacturing.
 We’re extremely proud of our Air Movement Control Association (AMCA) accredited air test chamber.
 This highly-technical, scientific instrument allows us the ability to design, test, and manufacture fans that perform as designed and advertised.
 It also means we can efficiently develop and test prototypes to ensure performance ratings are reliable, accurate, and repeatable.
 J&D was the first company in the United States to have an AMCA accredited air test chamber used exclusively for the agriculture market.

 Providing accurate performance data is extremely important to J&D Manufacturing.
 Today, an agriculture fan is part of an integrated system designed to control an environment.
 Animals obviously cannot survive without air and proper ventilation.
 When fan performance data isn’t accurate and verified, your animals’ health and wellbeing is at risk, which in turn means your livelihood is at stake.
 J&D is a fan company.
-Because of this, we always test and re-test our fans.
+Because of this, we always test and re-test our fans so we can create the best barn ventilation system for your needs.

 How the air chamber works